Imburse-Payments/imburse-payments.github.io/pages/tutorials/installing-and-configuring-an-app.md

 See the [App tutorials](#/pages/tutorials) for more information on the particular App you would like to install.

-For more information on Apps and Marketplace, see the [Apps in Core Concepts](/pages/guides/core-concepts/#apps).
+For more information on Apps and Marketplace, see the [Apps in Getting Started](/pages/getting-started/apps).

 # What's Next?
 - [Searching the Rewards Catalog](/pages/tutorials/searching-the-rewards-catalog)